ghgemmer/yotagrabber/README.md

 Forked version of major/yotagrabber (major/yotagrabber gets inventory data from Toyota's GraphQL endpoints and periodically updates and posts csv data files on all the toyota models with that inventory data)

 Contains updates due to Toyota website changes and graphql field changes.
+Also contains new features/enhancements.

+The previously existing vehicles.py was updated to:

+- fix Toyota website changes and graphql field changes

-The previously existing vehicles.py was also updated to fix an issue where it was not getting all the inventory for a given model, to make it more robust with retries and communication errors, and to optionally allow searching for all vehicles within a specified distance from a specified zip code for a given model.
+- fix an issue where it was not getting all the inventory for a given model, to make it more robust with retries and communication errors, and to optionally allow searching for all vehicles within a specified distance from a specified zip code for a given model.
 When searching with a specified zipcode you are limited to finding at most 10,000 vehicles for a given model where as with no specified zipcode you can find at least 40,000 vehicles for a given model.

+-Added other spreadsheet columns ( internal Color, cab, bed, transmission type, engine name, , city/highway/combined mpg , Dealer city, zipcode, Dealer and Center latitude and longitude, Distance from Center, first date the VIN was added, date the row was upgdated from the inventory website)

+- Added automatically creating files that contain the Sold inventory for a given model year (i.e. inventory that no longer appears in the inventory gotten from the website) These files are <model>_<year>_Sold.csv and <model>_<year>_Sold_raw.parquet files

 Also added a dealers.py program that can generate the dealers.csv file that is used to lookup the dealer Id to dealer state that vehicles.py uses.